Policy Performance Bonds aka Sovereign Sustainability‑Linked Bonds

-Professor Mainelli's original idea was more directed towards governments than corporates, particularly for preventing climate change.
-In the case of carbon emissions reduction targets, for example, a policy performance bond (also termed an index-linked carbon bond) is a government issued bond where, in its simplest form, interest payments are linked to the actual greenhouse gas emissions of the issuing country against published targets.
-An investor in this bond receives an excess return if the issuing country’s emissions are above the government’s published target.
+A SSLB is a government issued bond where, in its simplest form, interest payments are linked to sustainability policy goals.
+For example, a SSLB might pay higher interest if the greenhouse gas emissions of the issuing country were higher than published targets.
+An investor in such a bond receives an excess return if the issuing country’s emissions are above the government’s published target.
+SSLBs are analogous to an inflation-linked bond where the interest paid goes up if inflation rises.

 ppbimage

-The idea was first formally presented by Dr Kevin Parker of Z/Yen at the World Bank Government Borrowers' Forum in Ljubljana in May 2009.
-The same idea can be used for index-linked forestry bonds on forestry cover, etc. Since first mooted by Long Finance in 2008 & 2009, the private sector began issuing these bonds, tying interest rates inversely to performance against the achievement of environmental, social, or governance goals (our touchstone, as opposed to saying the proceeds will be used for ESG purposes), in 2017.
-The terms "sustainability-linked finance" or "positive incentive loan" are sometimes used:
+The same idea can be used for forestry bonds on forestry cover, water quality, and other sustainability policies.
+Since first mooted by Long Finance and the London Accord (Z/Yen first published in April 2009, and policy performance bonds were formally presented outside Z/Yen by Dr Kevin Parker at the World Bank Government Borrowers' Forum in Ljubljana in May 2009), in 2017 the private sector began issuing these bonds, tying interest rates inversely to performance against the achievement of environmental, social, or governance goals (as opposed to saying the proceeds will be used for ESG purposes).
+The terms "sustainability-linked finance" or "positive incentive loan" are sometimes used.
+An informal table of significant issues includes:

 A series of bond 'flavours' seem to be emerging, in increasing order of earnestness: